The Military in Australia: How Our Defence Force Shapes Up

 Branches of the Australian Defence Force

-The ADF consists of three main branches:
+The ADF consists of three principal branches:

 1. Australian Army